Chuck Vassar's 2010 Cart Build

 Racers must have one crew member, called the Racer Assistant, accompany them at Check In.
 The Racer is the only person who will go down the hill.
 No passengers.
 Racers must fit into the vehicle and be able to operate the steering and brakes.

 Your vehicle must be hand-made.
 Any kits or prefabricated vehicles will be disqualified.
-Use any material you have available to put your rig together keeping in mind it will need to pass our weight and safety inspection.
+Use any material you have available to put your rig together keeping in mind it will need to pass our weight and safety inspection, and stay intact down the race track to the finish line.

 We encourage you to be as creative, fun & tasteful as possible when building your cart.
 Many racers will come up with a theme for their cart and pit crew, while others just might want a cart built for speed.
 This is a fun community event so come light-hearted and ready to have a great afternoon!
 If you have a support team who wants to cheer you on, you should get them to gather in one spot and hold up a sign so other fans can gather.